-3.1: What are the LCOE of onshore wind power (in USD cents per kWh) assuming the public instrument package NAMA design?

-3.2: What is an appropriate tariff (in USD cents per kWh) for the FiT?
+- 3.1: What are the LCOE of onshore wind power (in USD cents per kWh) assuming the cornerstone instrument only NAMA design? - 3.2: What is an appropriate tariff (in USD cents per kWh) for the FiT?

 STEP 4: COMPARING THE COSTS AND EFFECTS OF BOTH NAMA DESIGNS